Tcheutchoua-Steve/JEETasks/README.md

 # JEETasks
 A repository that contains multiple exercises with the Java EE Technology
-# JEETasks
-A repository that contains multiple exercises with the Java EE Technology

 ## Running
 import the different folders in your IDE ( preferably netbeans )